-Oil palm being a perennial plantation crop with high yielding potential is expected to show varied yield potential at different stages of life cycle, with increase in age of the plantation yield increases and sustains till 30 years of age.
+Oil palm being a perennial plantation crop with high yielding potential, is expected to show varied yield potential at different stages of life cycle, with an increase in age of the plantation yield increases and sustains till 30 years of age.
 (Latha.et al., 2023).
-At present oil palm plantation has today gained much popularity, mainly in the South East Asia for its economic profitability and increasing demand in the international market.
+At present oil palm plantation has gained much popularity, mainly in the South East Asia for their economic profitability and increasing demand in the international market.
 Indonesia and Malaysia today constitute about 80% of the total oil palm production in the world (Fitzherbert et al. 2008), where over half of the expansion of oil palm between 1990 and 2005 occurred at the expense of forest and where the rate of forest clearance for oil palm is increasing (Koh & Wilcove 2007; Koh & Wilcove 2008).
-Most of its export is towards two major importing country (India and China).
+Most of its export is towards two major importing countries (India and China).

-India is the second largest consumer of oil palm in the world.
+India is the second-largest consumer of oil palm in the world.
 It accounts for 12 per cent of world consumption (NEDFi, 2020).
 It is also the largest importer of oil palm.
 It has to import almost 97 per cent of its requirements for palm oil.
-In India, most of the available palm oil and its fractions are used for food uses, and some of it is used for non-food uses, such as the production of toilet soaps, cosmetics, rubber and polymer processing, pharmaceuticals, etc. Amongst all the state in India, Andhra Pradesh is the leading palm oil-producing state.
-Its production accounts for 83 per cent of the country’s production, followed by distant second and thired in the form of Telangana and Karnataka.
+In India, most of the available palm oil and its fractions are used for food uses, and some of it is used for non-food uses, such as the production of toilet soaps, cosmetics, rubber and polymer processing, pharmaceuticals, etc. Amongst all the states in India, Andhra Pradesh is the leading palm oil-producing state.
+Its production accounts for 83 per cent of the country’s production, followed by distant second and third in the form of Telangana and Karnataka.
 Oil palm has been commercially cultivated in India since 1990.

-Huge dependence on the imported palm oil made the Government of India to roll out various schemes to increase the area under oil palm cultivation, make India self-reliant and improve the livelihood of the Indian farmers.
+Huge dependence on the imported palm oil led the Government of India to roll out various schemes to increase the area under oil palm cultivation, make India self-reliant and improve the livelihood of the Indian farmers.
 Therefore, various schemes have been rolled out since 1970s to achieve the above objectives.

-In Arunachal Pradesh, oil palm cultivation started in 2012, with the establishment of nursery and office by private corporates in the district of Lower Dibang Valley and East Siang district.
-Today, Arunachal Pradesh reportedly has around 6500 hectares of standing oil palm cultivation (Department of Agriculture, Government of Arunachal Pradesh) and the reassessment committee of ICAR-Indian Institute of Oil Palm Research (IIOPR) 2020, has assessed 1,33,311 hectare area to be fit for oil palm cultivation in 11 districts (Changlang, East kameng, East Siang, Lohit, Lower Dibang Valley, Lower Subansiri, Papumpare, Tawang, Tirap, West kameng and West Siang).
+In Arunachal Pradesh, oil palm cultivation started in 2012, with the establishment of nursery and office by private corporations in the district of Lower Dibang Valley and East Siang district.
+Today, Arunachal Pradesh reportedly has around 6500 hectares of standing oil palm cultivation (Department of Agriculture, Government of Arunachal Pradesh) and the reassessment committee of ICAR-Indian Institute of Oil Palm Research (IIOPR) 2020 has assessed 1,33,311 hectare area to be fit for oil palm cultivation in 11 districts (Changlang, East kameng, East Siang, Lohit, Lower Dibang Valley, Lower Subansiri, Papumpare, Tawang, Tirap, West kameng and West Siang).
 As of today, Arunachal Pradesh has about 6000 ha, of land under oil palm plantation (Dept. of Agriculture, Government of Arunachal Pradesh).

-Over the time various studies has been conducted on both the various economic and environmental aspects od oil palm cultivation in many tropical and sub-tropical areas around the globe, however no such study has been conducted in the state of Arunachal Pradesh.
+Over time, various studies have been conducted on both the various economic and environmental aspects of oil palm cultivation in many tropical and sub-tropical areas around the globe, no such study has been conducted in the state of Arunachal Pradesh.
 This study analyses the geo-spatial trend of oil palm cultivation in Arunachal Pradesh.
 It also analyses the problems and prospects associated with the oil palm cultivation in the study area.

 2. Methodology